kvazar-network/kevacoin/README.md

 This project created to keep going [Kevacoin Core](https://github.com/kevacoin-project/kevacoin) ecosystem.

-Contains QT and Boost updates, minor cosmetic changes, it's 100% compatible with the Kevacoin Network.
+Contains QT and Boost updates, minor cosmetic changes, it's 100% compatible with Kevacoin Network.

 Instead of `master` use `kvazar` branch as main.
 The `master` branch required for legacy [contributions](https://github.com/kevacoin-project/kevacoin/pulls) and get updates from the original upstream only.